 We are working closely with the Department for Transport and the industry on the expansion of capacity at Heathrow airport.
 We need to ensure that we develop regulatory arrangements that deal with the associated challenges, and supports capacity expansion in a timely and efficient and effective way, which furthers the interests of consumers.

-CAP3201 Proposals on the regulatory treatment of early costs of capacity expansion at Heathrow airport, December 2025
+CAP3201 Proposals on regulatory treatment, December 2025

 This consultation (CAP3201) sets out our proposals for the recovery of early costs associated with capacity expansion.
 These are costs incurred by potential promoters before the Government takes a decision on whether to grant a Development Consent Order for capacity expansion at Heathrow airport.
 These proposals aim to provide an appropriate level of clarity and certainty for HAL on the recovery of early costs incurred in 2025 and 2026.
 It also further clarifies our position on other potential promoters that provided credible and appropriately mature proposals in response to the Government’s July 2025 deadline.